Arknights: Reception

 Pocket Gamer highlighted the game's extensive lore and high production values.
-Julia Lee of Polygon said that the gacha system is better than in Nintendo's Dragalia Lost, and wrote that "Arknights is the only gacha game I recommend to people" because of its art design, lack of purchase pressure and competition, and limited grind, and Sisi Jiang of Kotaku noted that Arknights is rare among gacha games in that its easily obtainable characters are better in some circumstances than the game's rare, high-powered operators.
+Julia Lee of Polygon said that the gacha system is better than in Nintendo and Cygames' Dragalia Lost, and wrote that "Arknights is the only gacha game I recommend to people" because of its art design, lack of purchase pressure and competition, and limited grind, and Sisi Jiang of Kotaku noted that Arknights is rare among gacha games in that its easily obtainable characters are better in some circumstances than the game's rare, high-powered operators.

 The game was nominated for Google Play "Users' Choice Game" at the Best of 2020 awards and for "Best Science Fiction or Fantasy Mobile Game" at the 2020 Dragon Awards.
 It won an award as one of the Best Innovative Games of 2020.

 Anime

-Yostar Pictures' anime adaptation of Arknights has been airing since 2022.
-The third season began airing in July 2025.
+Yostar Pictures' anime adaptation of Arknights has been airing since late 2022.
+As of July 2025, the anime has three seasons.